Frequently asked questions about doctoral studies (FAQ)

 78. What does it mean if I get a conditional enrolment?
 When then do I have to meet the so far unmet obligations?

-Conditional enrolment for the next year means that the student is advancing to the next year, but within half a year he / she must fulfil the obligations from the previous year that he / she was missing in order to be properly enrolled in this year.
+Conditional enrolment for the next year means that the student is advancing to the next year, but within half a year he / she must fulfil the obligations from the previous year that he / she was missing in order to be properly enrolled in this year (this is associated with a reduction in the scholarship; the payment of scholarships is always governed by the current Decree on Scholarships for the given academic year).
 Compliance is immediately reported to the supervisor and the study officer.

 79. What if I cannot make it?